How much does a pergola cost?Get a free quote now

 Pergolas are a great addition to one’s backyard.
 Not only do they add style, but they also have several functional purposes.
 However, this process can take a lot of time, energy, and resources.
 That’s why finding the right contractor to install a pergola in your home is very important, so the process is not as daunting on you.

-On average, a typical pergola installation costs around $2000 to $6000.
-Bulk of the cost is in the materials used, while some $500 to $1000 is on labor for installation.
-This cost will of course vary depending on the type or pergola and materials you have in mind.
+On average, a typical pergola installation costs around £2500, including materials used and the labour for installation.
+This will vary depending on the type of pergola and materials you have in mind.

 If you’re still mulling over whether or not to get one installed, here’s an easy-to-read cost guide that will help you make an informed decision!

 Before we get into the specifics of how much a pergola costs, it’s good to go over its different uses and benefits.
 This is a major project you have to do to your property, and it’s only right that you understand its purpose.

 Pergolas add beauty